Drought

 This graph tracks drought using the Palmer Drought Severity Index (PDSI), which measures the relative dryness of a region by incorporating readily available temperature, precipitation, and soil moisture data.
 Positive values (blue bars) indicate “wet” months; negative values (red bars) are “dry” months.
 PDSI values below -3 denote severe drought, and below -6 very extreme drought.

 • California has become increasingly dry since 1895.
-From 2012 to 2016, California experienced the most severe drought on record: thirteen of the 30 driest months occurred during this period.
+From 2012 to 2016, California experienced the most severe drought on record: thirteen of the 30 driest months on record occurred during this period.

-• Except for brief wet periods in the 2017 and 2019 water years, drought conditions have largely persisted through 2021.
+• Except for brief wet periods in the 2017 and 2019 water years, drought conditions have largely persisted through 2021 and 2022.

 Why is this indicator important?